dunglas/frankenphp/docs/config.md

 - If ``include`` is defined, exclude will default to '\.', excluding all directories and files containing a dot
 - ``exclude`` currently does not work properly on [some linux systems](https://github.com/emcrisostomo/fswatch/issues/247) since it sometimes excludes the watched directory itself
+- directories can also be relative (to where the frankenphp process was started from)
 - Be wary about watching files that are created at runtime (like logs), since they might cause unwanted worker restarts.

 The file watcher is based on [fswatch](https://github.com/emcrisostomo/fswatch).